 Smart Devices with Sensors – This is the most basic element of IoT.
 Embedded sensors and software which are installed inside products such as cars, cell phones, and daily use appliances to make them smart.
 This is the element which is most useful for the consumer.

 Users & Information – These IoT enabled devices and software are put to use to execute various tasks by people, products as well as machines.

 Connected through Web – IoT is the concept of interconnecting the devices worldwide through the internet.
 Until we find a better option, the products and machines, as well as consumers, will be connected to each other via this information superhighway which we call the internet.

 What is IoT capable of?

-Being one of the most popular technologies of our times and with a promising future, IoT presents great deal of opportunities to those who wish to make a career in this field.
-IoT Developers are one of the most sought after professionals in the IT space today.
-As connecting the world and making it smart is the new dream, IoT plays a major role to make this dream come true.
+Being one of the most popular technologies of our times and with a promising future, IoT presents a lot of opportunities to those who wish to make a career in this field.
+IoT Developers is one of the most sought-after professionals in the IT space today.
+As connecting the world and making it smart is a new dream, IoT plays a major role to make this dream come true.
 This is the reason why companies are always on a lookout for professionals with IoT certifications.

-Collabera TACT provides one of the best trainings on IoT by industry standards.
+Cognixia provides one of the best training on IoT by industry standards.
 Covering all the possible aspects of the IoT environment, we ensure that the participants become ready to work as successful IoT Developers.
-For further information, you can write to us at firstname.lastname@example.org
+For further information, you can write us